klix-app/klix-developer-documentation-website/docs/callbacks.md

 ### Purchase notification request example

 HTTP status code 200 should be returned by this API end-point otherwise Klix server will retry to send notification multiple times.
-In order to ensure that a purchase notification was sent by Klix and request was not altered it's important to [check request signature](#Callback-payload-signature-validation).
-In case of successfull payment `"status"` field value is `"PAID"` and order in merchant web shop can be marked as paid.
+In order to ensure that a purchase notification was sent by Klix and request was not altered it's important to [check a request signature](#Callback-payload-signature-validation).
+In case of a successfull payment `"status"` field value is `"PAID"` and order in merchant web shop can be marked as paid.

 ```bash
 #!/bin/bash